Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Introduction

 \section{Introduction}

-In the last few decades, researchers have developed a variety of statistical tools to efficiently estimate causal effects in experimental contexts.
-However, in settings when the experimental participants are not representative of target populations, the estimated causal effects will not be externally valid \citep{deaton2009instruments}.
-While generalizing causal estimates from study samples to target populations has been extensively studied in healthcare \citep{cole2010generalizing, kern2016assessing} and social sciences \citep{hotz1999predicting, hartman2015sample, egami2023elements, huang2023leveraging}, many of these approaches have largely focused on generalizing (or transporting) the intent-to-treat effect, which ignores the presence of non-compliance.
-In practice, policymakers are often interested in understanding the impact of interventions across individuals who actually comply with the treatment.
-A more policy-relevant interest is the \textit{target complier average causal effect} (T-CACE), which considers the generalized impact of a treatment, across the subset of individuals who would comply.
+Recent work in political science has clarified and formalized the challenges in generalizing the treatment effect from an experimental sample to a target population \citep[e.g.,][]{egami2023elements, findley2021external}.
+However, many existing statistical approaches focus explicitly on generalizing the intent-to-treat effect, ignoring the presence of non-compliance in both the experiment and the target population \citep[e.g.,][]{hotz1999predicting, hartman2015sample, egami2023elements, huang2023leveraging, cole2010generalizing, kern2016assessing, zhang2024minimax}.
+In practice, political scientists are often interested in understanding the impact of interventions across individuals who actually comply with the treatment.
+As such, a more policy-relevant interest is the \textit{target complier average causal effect} (T-CACE), which considers the generalized impact of a treatment, across the subset of individuals who would comply.
 Unfortunately, in the presence of non-compliance, standard assumptions used to generalize treatment effects are no longer sufficient to identify the T-CACE \citep{dahabreh2022generalizing}.